GravityPDF/gravity-pdf-documentation/docs/v6/users/columns.md

 ![Gravity Forms Form Editor with Column Support](https://resources.gravitypdf.com/uploads/2021/04/v6-Gravity-Forms-Column-Support-1.png)

 You can create up to four columns per row in the Form Editor.
-The default output is for each column is to be of equal width, but you can resize individual columns to suit your needs eg. `25% / 25% / 50%` or `20% / 80%`.
+The default output is for each column is to be of equal width, but you can resize individual columns to suit your needs eg. `20% / 80%` or `25% / 25% / 50%`.

 ![Rubix PDF with 100% column, 20%/80% columns, 25%/25%/50% columns, 50% column, and 25%/25% columns support](https://resources.gravitypdf.com/uploads/2021/04/v6-PDF-Rubix-with-Column-Support.png)

 You don't need each column to equal 100% of the row width.
-You could have two columns only taking up 25% each and then begin a new row. **Bonus:** this works for single column rows too!
+You could have a single column take up 50% and then start a new row, or display two columns at 25% each.

 :::note
 Prior to Gravity Forms 2.5 columns were handled using CSS Ready Classes.
 They are still [supported in PDFs](css-ready-classes.md), but **only when the [form is in Legacy Mode](https://docs.gravityforms.com/guide-to-gravity-forms-2-5-for-theme-developers/#legacy-mode)**.